Course and Module Delivery

 It’s interlinked with all the work that is going on around the quality and sustainability of our taught portfolio to support the growth in targeted areas and prioritise efficiency, sustainability and strategic alignment – ultimately this is about making our provision both attractive to applicants and students, and financially and educationally viable.

-Please watch Alison Purvis‘ presentation video, which helpfully summarises the delivery models project.
+Please watch Alison Purvis‘ presentation video, which helpfully summarises the delivery models project

-Student requests for online learning
+Student’s request for online learning

 The University’s Learning, Teaching and Assessment (LTA) Framework has a vision for an LTA experience that “is characterised by a dynamic in-person experience,” one in which “our excellent applied teaching inspires and challenges our students.”
 “Our students use and apply knowledge in critical and creative ways, contributing to society and transforming lives.”
 The in-person experience on our campus is a key part of our core offer.
+Take a look at the staff guidance on student attendance and engagement and links to the policy Particular attention is drawn to the following statement:

 “The expectation is that students will attend on-campus and live on-line sessions as timetabled and will engage with all course materials and assessments provided unless they are unable to do so because of illness, disability or other extenuating circumstances.”